wellcomecollection/docs/rfcs/013-release_deployment_tracking/README.md

 ### Glossary

 - **project:** The top level, consisting of one or more **service set**'s.
-This might indicate whole product and should be a single git repository, e.g. the catalogue project.
+This might indicate a whole product and should be a single Git repository, e.g. the catalogue repo.

 - **service:** Performs a distinct function within a **project**. e.g. id_minter, requests API, Front-end content app.